 Possessing the right combination of programming, design, database, and IT skills, along with his passion to make the world a better place for animals, Johnathan has settled very happily into his role at MFA Canada.

-Lucas joins the MFA Canada team as the national event and outreach coordinator.
+Lucas Solowey joins the Mercy For Animals Canada team as the national outreach coordinator.
 Raised in Montreal, Lucas knew at a young age that the plight of animals was his cause and that he would do everything in his power to make the world a kinder place for all sentient beings.
-Since 1999, Lucas has turned his beliefs into hard work and action for animals.
+Lucas has been turning his beliefs into hard work and action for animals since 1999.

-Lucas has organized and participated in events in over 20 cities worldwide and has been mentioned in local, national and international media.
-He has worked professionally with celebrities, film directors, members of the media, politicians, businesses and international non-profit organizations.
-His dedication to animal protection has gotten attention from the global community.
-In 2011, Lucas toured North America on a college outreach campaign that encouraged students to sign petitions in support of Meatless Mondays and increase vegan options on campus – over 70,000 students signed on and many schools changed their policies!
+Lucas has organized and participated in events in over twenty cities worldwide and has been named by local, national, and international media outlets.
+He has worked professionally with celebrities, film directors, members of the media, politicians, businesses, and international nonprofit organizations, garnering the attention and respect of the global community.
+In 2011, Lucas toured North America on a college outreach campaign that encouraged students to sign petitions in support of Meatless Mondays and increased vegan options on campuses.
+Not only did over 70,000 students lend their signatures, numerous schools adopted more veg-friendly policies.

 While completing his bachelor of arts degree in sociology at Montreal’s Concordia University, Lucas was president of the Concordia Animal Rights Association (CARA) and achieved many victories for animals.
-For several years he has been voted “Loudest Activist” in the Montreal Mirror newspaper’s Best of Montreal poll.
-In 2009, Lucas was nominated for PETA’s sexiest vegetarian competition.
-He was awarded in 2008 for PETA’s Matthew Eyton Animal Advocate Award, as well as the “Most Dedicated Executive” award from the Concordia Student Union for his work with CARA.
-For his contribution to sustainability and community involvement, Lucas was honoured with the 2007 Concordia University Eco-Sense award.
-As a councillor with the Concordia Student Union, he passed the Ethical Choice Policy which requires that a minimum of one vegan option and one third of all food options must be vegetarian at all university events.
+For his contribution to sustainability and community involvement, Lucas was honoured with the 2007 Concordia University Eco-Sense award and for his work with CARA, the 2008 “Most Dedicated Executive” award from the Concordia Student Union.
+As a councillor with the Concordia Student Union, he penned the Ethical Choice Policy, which requires that one third of all food options at university events be vegetarian and that at least one option be vegan.
 This policy passed unanimously.